Fair allocation of a multiset of indivisible items: Introduction

 \subsection{Related work}

 Fair division has received a lot of attention since the introduction of the cake cutting problem by Steinhaus in \cite{cake_cutting}.
-While there are finite bounded cake cutting protocols that guarantee \emph{envy-freeness} for any number of agents \cite{ef_protocol95,ef_protocol97,ef_protocol00,ef_protocol16,ef_anyagents}, as discussed earlier, such envy-free (EF) allocations do not always exist when items are indivisible.
-In fact, the problem of deciding whether a complete EF allocation exists or not is known to be NP-complete \cite{envy_cycles}.
-However, complete EF allocations are known to exist with high probability in randomized settings, where the agents have additive valuations drawn from independent probability distributions and the number of items is sufficiently large \cite{EFX_random_14,EFX_random_20,EFX_random_21}.
-Several recent works study allocation of items under relaxed notions of envy-freeness such as EF1 and EFX in various settings \cite{EFX_cite_0,efx_nashwelfare,EFX_cite_2,EFX_cite_3,EFX_cite_4,EFX_cite_00,EFX_cite_5,efx_leximin_general,efx_charity,efx_3agents,efx_4agents,efx_two_valuations, efx_additive_to_general,EFX_cite_6,EFX_cite_7,EFX_cite_8,EFX_cite_9,EFX_cite_10,EFX_cite_11,efx_with_copies}.
+While there are finite bounded cake cutting protocols that guarantee \emph{envy-freeness} for any number of agents \cite{ef_protocol95,ef_protocol97,ef_protocol00,ef_protocol16,ef_anyagents}, envy-free (EF) allocations do not always exist when items are indivisible.
+In fact, the problem of deciding whether or not a complete EF allocation exists is known to be NP-complete \cite{envy_cycles}.
+However, complete EF allocations are known to exist with high probability in randomized settings, where the agents have additive valuations drawn from independent probability distributions and the number of items is sufficiently large relative to the number of agents \cite{EFX_random_14,EFX_random_20,EFX_random_21}.
+A more recent work \cite{EF_smoothed_utilities} considers a smoothed model where each agent's item-values are independently and randomly perturbed.
+They show that with sufficiently many items, a complete EF allocation exists with high probability if a large enough fraction of item-values are perturbed.

-The setting considered in \cite{efx_with_copies} is related to our setting in that they consider allocation of sets that contain ``copies'' of items but with the number of copies of each item upper bounded by the number of agents.
-However, the crucial difference is that they restrict the allocations so that no agent gets more than one item of each type.
-This restriction is so strong that there is not always a complete EFX allocation among the restricted set of allocations, even for three agents with identical additive valuations.\footnote{Recall that complete EFX allocations do exist for three agents with additive valuations \cite{efx_3agents}.}
+Many recent works study the allocation of items under relaxed notions of envy-freeness (including EF1 and EFX) in a number of settings \cite{EFX_cite_0,efx_nashwelfare,EFX_cite_2,EFX_cite_3,EFX_cite_4,EFX_cite_00,EFX_cite_5,efx_leximin_general,efx_charity,efx_3agents,EFX_latest,efx_4agents,efx_two_valuations, efx_additive_to_general,EFX_cite_6,EFX_cite_7,EFX_cite_8,EFX_cite_9,EFX_cite_10,EFX_cite_11,efx_with_copies,epistemicEFX}.
+The setting considered in \cite{efx_with_copies} is superficially related to our setting in that they too consider ``copies'' of items.
+However, they restrict allocations to those where no agent gets more than one copy of each item.
+This restriction is so strong that even for three agents with identical additive valuations, they show that a complete EFX allocation need not exist among this restricted set of allocations.\footnote{Recall that complete EFX allocations do exist for three agents with additive valuations \cite{efx_3agents} and $n$ agents with identical valuations \cite{efx_leximin_general}.}